loicgreffier/spring-boot-kafka-quickstarts/kafka-consumer-quickstarts/kafka-consumer-avro/README.md

 To run the application manually, please follow the steps below:

 - Start a [Confluent Platform](https://docs.confluent.io/platform/current/quickstart/ce-docker-quickstart.html#step-1-download-and-start-cp) in a Docker environment.
 - Produce records of type <String,KafkaPerson> to a topic named PERSON_TOPIC.
-You can use the [producer Avro](../../kafka-producer-quickstarts/kafka-producer-avro) to do this.
+You can use the [producer Avro Specific](../../kafka-producer-quickstarts/kafka-producer-avro-specific) to do this.
 - Start the consumer.

 To run the application in Docker, please use the following command: